Mortadelo24/community-report-main-service/README.md

 # Secret files

 ### serviceAccountKey.json
-This are the credential for the firebase-admin library.
+This is the credential for the firebase-admin library.